 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.
-1 (877) 336-2069, TTY: 1 (877) 206-0500, 8am to 8pm.
-From April 1st through September 30th we are available Monday through Friday 8am to 8pm (closed Federal Holidays).
-During October 1st through March 31st we are open seven days a week 8am to 8pm (closed Thanksgiving and Christmas Day). - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+Call Member Services at 1-877-336-2069 (TTY: 1-877-206-0500).
+From April 1st through September 30th we are available Monday through Friday, 8am to 8pm (we are closed on Federal Holidays).
+During October 1st through March 31st we are open seven days a week, 8am to 8pm (we are closed on Thanksgiving and Christmas Day). - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - If you call or send your grievance in writing, please provide us with the following information: Your name, address, telephone number, and member identification number.
 A summary of the grievance, any previous contact with us, and a description of the action you are requesting.
 If the grievance is in writing, please include you or your authorized representative's signature and the date the grievance letter was signed.
 When you file a complaint about a decision that we made to not expedite an organization/coverage determination or reconsideration/redetermination, you have the right to request an expedited response.
 If you, or your authorized representative, require assistance in preparing and submitting your written grievance, please contact Member Services at the telephone number in Chapter 2 of this booklet.